 The international transmission of personal data also includes credit card data, e.g. from the online shop, but in particular also data in the cloud if the provider is based in the USA or in another third country.

-The ECJ does not rule for Switzerland.
+The European Court of Justice does not rule for Switzerland.
 But, for export-oriented companies in Switzerland, as it did before Safe Harbor, this means that they have to identify and document exports of personal data from Switzerland or Europe that they transfer to third countries without an adequacy decision.
 In addition, all data transfers are checked for a data security level equivalent to that of the EU, but also whether data access can take place in data centers and the data transfers within the entire Supply Chain.